innolitics/rdm/rdm/init_files/documents/software_plan.md

     m.
 Risk control measures

-    Software requirements that implement risk controls should be tied to their originating risk control by tagging them with labels that match the risk control IDs [[62304:5.1.1.c and 62304:7.2.2.a]].
+    Software requirements that implement risk controls should be traced to their originating risk control [[62304:5.1.1.c and 62304:7.2.2.a]].

-**Output:** SRS draft
+**Outputs:** Draft SRS

 **Verified by:** See issue-layer activities